philipko100/Ecommerce-Site/README.md

 Testing in this webapp has been thoroughly done with python unittests with django test and pytest

-To run tests, you can simply use "py manage.py test"
+To run tests, you can simply use "pytest", and if that doesn't work, you can simply "py manage.py test"

+To run tests with coverge, you can simply "coverage run -m pytest"
-To run tests with coverage, you can use "coverage run --omit='#/venv/*' manage.py test" to run coverage on the relevant files of the webapp
+- If that does not work, to run tests with coverage, you can use "coverage run --omit='#/venv/*' manage.py test" to run coverage on the relevant files of the webapp

 To get coverage information after you run coverage, then you can view by "coverage report"